 This writer has already had a chance to preview some of these films, and reviews will be coming in Miami New Times shortly (Update: the reviews are live: What to See and What to Skip at Miami Film Festival Gems 2019).
 It bears mentioning, but of the four films for the festival I have so far seen, the best was one I haven’t reviewed.
 Let this space serve to note that after placing Jean Luc Godard’s latest film essay at the top of my Best of 2019 list (Best movies of 2019 – first half) at the start of the year, the French filmmaking legend’s movie has been unseated by a new French Filmmaker: Céline Sciamma.

-Portrait of a Lady on Fire stands as the most beautiful film I’ve seen in its patient unfolding of narrative.
+Portrait of a Lady on Fire stands as the most beautiful film I’ve seen this year in its patient unfolding of narrative.
 It doubles as cinematic foreplay for the passionate connection between two unlikely lovers, an artist (Noémie Merlant) assigned to paint the wedding portrait of her subject (Adèle Haenel) in 18th Century France.
 It’s a film of intense feeling and heavy regard via the feminine gaze and absolutely touching about the notions of loving another person.
-The two women connect via seeing and being seen.
-This transference is set up via a job with a rather enabling quirk: the subject is not to know her portrait is being painted.
+The two women connect via seeing and being seen, a form of transference set up via a job with a rather enabling quirk: the subject is not to know her portrait is being painted.
 So the women spend time taking walks by the seashore of Brittany, building toward a love that transcends the taboos of the era and firmly rooted in femininity.
 Get your ticket here: www.squadup.com/events/portrait-of-a-lady-on-fire.